Franklin, Arizona

 Franklin is an unincorporated community and census-designated place in Greenlee County, Arizona, United States.
 As of the 2010 census it had a population of 92.
 It is located in southern Greenlee County along U.S. Route 70, 3 mi west of the border with New Mexico, 3 mi south of Duncan, and 32 mi south of Clifton.
-Residents of Franklin are zoned to Duncan public schools, such ase the nearby community of York as well as Virden, New Mexico.
+Residents of Franklin are zoned to Duncan Unified School District, such as the nearby community of York as well as Virden, New Mexico.
 Many residents work for the Morenci Mine, owned by Freeport-McMoRan in Morenci.